 Be Careful About High MERV Ratings

-While a higher MERV number may offer better filtration efficiency, it is critical to understand that too high a MERV filter may also cost you more to operate your furnace and AC system.
+While a higher MERV number may provide better filtration efficiency, it is critical to understand that too high a MERV filter may also take more to operate your furnace and AC system.
 The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
 Your aim is to get the right balance between air flow, air filtration level and energy efficiency.

-Consider it this way, the most efficient ‘filter’ would probably be a piece of plywood that prevents ALL contaminants and all the air from getting into your Elkhart home.
-That's all-out air filtration, but would also be the least comfortable way to go.
+Consider it this way, the most efficient ‘filter’ would actually be a piece of plywood that would just trap ALL contaminants and all the air from getting into your Elkhart home.
+That's maximum air filtration, but would also be the least comfortable way to go.

 Your best bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used subject to the advice of your BW/Cook Service Experts technician to ensure your system has the capability of moving the suitable volume of air through higher efficiency filters.
+A higher MERV filter should be used subject to the advice of your BW/Cook Service Experts technician to ensure your system has the capability of moving the proper volume of air through higher efficiency filters.
 You probably do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family has allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.
+However, if your family has allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.

 Filtration has changed significantly over the past ten years.
 Initially, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
-But (in the words of Bob Dylan) the times they are a changing.
-Elkhart area homeowners expect their air filter to save kids from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
+Today it’s a whole new ballgame.
+Elkhart area homeowners expect their air filter to save kids from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!